Crystal habit

 In mineralogy, crystal habit is the characteristic external shape of an individual crystal or aggregate of crystals.
 The habit of a crystal is dependent on its crystallographic form and growth conditions, which generally creates irregularities due to limited space in the crystallizing medium (commonly in rocks).

 Crystal forms

 Recognizing the habit can aid in mineral identification and description, as the crystal habit is an external representation of the internal ordered atomic arrangement.
 Most natural crystals, however, do not display ideal habits and are commonly malformed.
-Hence, it is also important to describe the quality of the shape of a mineral specimen:
+The quality of the shape of a crystal in a mineral specimen can be described as one of the following: